djma777/100-days-of-code/r2-log.md

 - Solved a time Kata today.
 It was not difficult but, the way the top solution works is a little bit difficult for my mind to understand.
 I mean, `%` confuses me a bit when it was used.
 I don't quite understand (yet) how the result in the modulus operation results to minutes or seconds, but I kind of do understand - just not fully.
 - So just a short topic, seeing as it is an Appendix Chapter, i'm not sure what tha difference is between `Traceur` and `Babel`.
 And by looking up they are competitors of each other, apparently.
 - Slowly getting into Python...
 Just some basics.
 Lesson today is just about variables and expression.
 Very basic stuff.
 So... `constants` in Python is same as `primitives` in JavaScript?
 I guess so.

 ---

+## Day 13.
+August 6, 2020.

+### **Today's Progress**

+- Codewars

+### **Thoughts**

+- couldn't quite solve this anagram kata today. spend almost 4 hours already going round and round the `for each` and `for of` loops that I've tried but mind hasn't quite gotten it yet.
+I'm still mind boggled or whatever. haha. it's fun.
+I'm just a little pressed for time and I need to do other stuff.
+I will continue to try to solve this tomorrow.
+It actually already ate up my supposed time for reading and freeCodeCamp Python lessons.
+But it's all good.

+---